GreggBrown/microsoft-365-docs/microsoft-365/compliance/gdpr-summary.md

 ### Accountability Readiness Checklists for the GDPR ###

-These [checklists][GDPRaccountReady] provide a convenient way to access information you may need to support the GDPR using Microsoft products.
-You can manage checklist items with the [Compliance Manager][GDPRcomplianceMgr] by referencing the Control ID and Control Title under Customer Managed Controls in the GDPR tile.
+These [checklists][GDPRaccountReady] provide a convenient way to access information you may need to support the full range of GDPR obligations while using Microsoft products.
+It presents a generic list of requirements for a privacy program that you can use as a checklist for your own programs, and links to supporting information for Microsoft products.

+## Terms ##
+GDPR [terms][gdprTerms] that will be helpful in this document:
+ * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+ * _Personal data_ and _data subject_ – Any information relating to an identified or identifiable natural person (data subject); an identifiable natural person is one who can be identified, directly or indirectly.
+ * _Processor_ – A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+ * _Customer Data_ – Data produced and stored in the day-to-day operations of running your business.

 [GDPRhomeTopic]: https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr?toc=/microsoft-365/enterprise/toc.json